antoniakrm/yii-user-management/README.md

 Where to go from now on?
 ------------------------
-There are some examples on how to extend from the Yii User Management Module and how to implement project-specific stuff.
+There are some examples of how to extend from the Yii User Management Module and how to implement project-specific stuff.
 See the files in the user/docs/ directory for all this.